n1lby73/grade-extractor/README.md

 - Generate Reports:
     - Once the results and template are uploaded, select a class and generate individual student reports.
 These reports include details about probation or termination status based on student performance.

+### Version 2

+To interact with the API, follow these steps:

+-  Extract Clases:
+    -    First, send a request to the /api/v2/extractClasses endpoint to fetch the list of available classes.
+This allows the frontend to display the list of classes before the user logs in.

+- Login:
+    - After selecting a class, use the /api/v2/login endpoint to authenticate the user.
+You’ll need to include the class code, student ID, and password.
+Upon successful login, you will receive an authentication token.

+- Generate Reports:
+    - Once logged in, use the /api/v2/genResult endpoint along with the authentication token to generate individual student reports

 ## API Documentation